Moisture streaming in from the Pacific will continue to fuel thunderstorms through Saturday across most of western and central New Mexico.

 More stories by Mark Ronchetti

-A decent plume of monsoon moisture will continue to slide up into the state over the next 24 hours.
+A strong August cold front will continue to slide through New Mexico over the next 24 hours.

-Widespread moisture and storms over the state will continue to drop rain through the next couple of days.
+High pressure over the state will continue to keep storms at bay for the next couple of days.

 High pressure setting up over the state is not allowing many storms to form.
 We should remain largely dry through most of the work week.